nestjs-addons/in-memory-db/README.md

 In order to use the `InMemoryDBService<T>` we need to do the following:

-- Add `private readonly inMemoryDb: InMemoryDBService<T>` to the `constructor` of each controller and/or service that you would like to use it in.
+- Add `private readonly inMemoryDB: InMemoryDBService<T>` to the `constructor` of each controller and/or service that you would like to use it in.
 - Begin using `InMemoryDBService` as expected.

 An example of injecting `InMemoryDBService` into a `UserController` for the `UserEntity` we defined earlier would look something like this: